Public transport in Dublin

 The full-time busses will run from 5 am-12 am, but there was recently a limited late-night bus route that was added to serve the Dublin night-life.
 Find out if a bus serves your area at NiteLink.

 The Luas is the tram system that runs throughout Dublin.
 It is likely you will see these in the street on your first day in the city.
 There are two routes that the Luas follows.
 There is the red line that runs mostly East and West and the Green Line which runs north and south.
 Tram travel is a very easy way to get around in the city, and although it does not run on a timetable like a train, realtime stop information can be found on the Trasport for Ireland website.

-You can find the Dublinbikes at many stands in Dublin and the Terminals accept an Annual Card, the Leap Card or a 3-day ticket.
+You can find the Dublinbikes at stands all throughout Dublin.
+The Terminals accept an Annual Card, the Leap Card or a 3-day ticket.
 Some terminals have credit card facilities that you can buy a 3-day card.

 The procedure is shown at the terminals and you just have to follow the instructions.

 Log in at the terminal with your leap card or another, enter your pin and select a bike on the screen, then you have 60 seconds for pressing the unlocking button on the stand of the bike.
 Remove the bike within 5 seconds.

 When you finish your journey, you can bring your bike back to any available stand.
 While you take the bike to the stand an audio signal of 2 beeps and a green light shows you if it’s locked correctly.

 When all else fails, Free Now is Dublin’s mobile taxi service.
 Just download the app, put in some personal and payment information, and get connected with a driver in no time.
 This is the easiest way to travel around Dublin, but it also is the most expensive public transportation in Dublin.
 In the app, you can book several different types of taxis and have preferences like size, level of comfort, and allowance of other passengers.